-Apart from these two stated courses, NISM also offers a few other long term courses in collaboration with international bodies.
-You can have a look at those courses clicking here.
+Apart from these two stated courses, NISM also offers a few other long-term courses in collaboration with international bodies.
+You can have a look at those courses by clicking here.

-The rests are voluntary certifications which have not been mandatory for the finance professionals.
+The rests are voluntary certifications that have not been mandatory for finance professionals.
 But, the voluntary certifications are beneficial in the sense that they provide advanced knowledge in some specific area.